goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 4.1 Get enough coverage for being confident, ~80% seems to be the lucky number

 :white_check_mark: **Do:** The purpose of testing is to get enough confidence for moving fast, obviously the more code is tested the more confident the team can be.
 Coverage is a measure of how many code lines (and branches, statements, etc) are being reached by the tests.
 So how much is enough?
 10–30% is obviously too low to get any sense about the build correctness, on the other side 100% is very expensive and might shift your focus from the critical paths to the exotic corners of the code.
-The long answer is that it depends on many factors like the type of application — if you’re building the next generation of Airbus A380 than 100% is a must, for a cartoon pictures website 50% might be too much.
+The long answer is that it depends on many factors like the type of application — if you’re building the next generation of Airbus A380, then 100% is a must, for a cartoon pictures website 50% might be too much.
 Although most of the testing enthusiasts claim that the right coverage threshold is contextual, most of them also mention the number 80% as a thumb of a rule ([Fowler: “in the upper 80s or 90s”](https://martinfowler.com/bliki/TestCoverage.html)) that presumably should satisfy most of the applications.

 Implementation tips: You may want to configure your continuous integration (CI) to have a coverage threshold ([Jest link](https://jestjs.io/docs/en/configuration.html#collectcoverage-boolean)) and stop a build that doesn’t stand to this standard (it’s also possible to configure threshold per component, see code example below).
 On top of this, consider detecting build coverage decrease (when a newly committed code has less coverage) — this will push developers raising or at least preserving the amount of tested code.
 All that said, coverage is only one measure, a quantitative based one, that is not enough to tell the robustness of your testing.
 And it can also be fooled as illustrated in the next bullets